 Dr Patrick Haubruck - PhD Student

-Jiarong (Devina) Li – Honours student
+Jiarong (Devina) Li – PhD Student

 Developing regenerative therapies for osteoarthritis – To investigate the interactions between stem cells and diseased joint cells, and build on this knowledge to develop new ways of treating osteoarthritis